CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 * IT systems and data media must always be stored securely.
 On business trips they should not be left unattended.
 In particular, they should not be left behind in vehicles.
 * IT systems such as laptops, tablets or smartphones and their applications can generally be secured by PINs or passwords.
 These mechanisms should be used in principle.
 * It should be logged, when and by whom, what IT components were used outside the home.
-* It should be regulated how to dispose of mobile IT systems or data media (see INF.9.M6 * Disposal of confidential information *).
+* It should be regulated how mobile IT systems or data media should be disposed of (see INF.9.M6 * Disposal of confidential information *).
 In addition, users should be provided with a short and clear leaflet on the secure use of mobile IT systems.

 If possible, mobile IT systems should not be left unattended.
 If a mobile IT system needs to be left behind in a motor vehicle, it should not be visible to third parties from the outside.
 Since a visible mobile IT system is a value that could attract potential thieves, they should generally be covered or trapped in the trunk.